lucthev/choice/README.md

 ### Choice#getSelection( )

-Returns an an instance of `Choice.Selection`.
+Returns an an instance of [`Choice.Selection`](#selection).
 This has two properties, `start` and `end`, which contain the two integer pairs representing the start and end points of the selection.
 See below for more information on `Choice.Selection`.

 If the user’s selection is not contained within the root element, `getSelection` returns `null`.

 ### Choice#restore( savedSelection )

-Sets the user’s selection to match that represented by the given instance of `Choice.Selection`.
+Sets the user’s selection to match that represented by the given instance of [`Choice.Selection`](#selection).

-### Choice.support( )

-This method returns true if the APIs Choice relies on exist.
-See [Browser support](#browser-support) below.

 <hr>